metamath/metamath-exe/wasm/DESIGN-lazy-compressed-fs.md

 ## Suggested implementation order (each step shippable)

-Status: steps 1-3 DONE (2026-07-25).
-ASYNCIFY node suite 31/31; JSPI build runtime-verified in Chrome 150 (anatomy `verify proof *` PASS); page feature-detects and loads the JSPI build when available.
-Step 3: IDBFS replaced by our own IndexedDB store (uncompressed, eager restore); verified end-to-end in Chrome (create file -> persists -> reload -> restored into /work).
-Next: step 4 (gzip-at-rest + `raw`/`COMPRESS_MIN`).
+Status: steps 1-4 DONE (2026-07-25).
+ASYNCIFY node suite 31/31; JSPI build runtime-verified in Chrome 150.
+Step 3: IDBFS replaced by our own IndexedDB store.
+Step 4: gzip-at-rest via CompressionStream with `raw`/`COMPRESS_MIN` (1 KiB); DB version bumped to 2 (clears old records, no migration).
+Verified end-to-end in Chrome under a strict CSP: a compressible >1 KiB file is stored gzip-compressed (3200 -> 79 B) and restored byte-identical; a sub-threshold file is stored raw.
+Also: the page's CSS/JS were moved into their own files (metamath.css / loader.js / metamath.js) so it serves under a strict CSP.
+Next: step 5 (`__wrap_fopen` + `mm_materialize`, still eager) then step 6 (lazy
+nodes + evict-at-idle).

 1. **Confirm `mm_read_line` is already dual-mode** (it uses `Asyncify.handleAsync` + `__async: true`, the verified portable form) and fix